 En español | With millions of people out of work and millions of others forced to work from home, the pandemic has reshaped the nation's labor force.
 And it's not done yet.
 As the unemployed look ahead to getting hired and remote employees prepare for a return to the workplace, many are contemplating the same question: Can they be required to get a COVID-19 vaccination if they want to keep their jobs?

-The question has become more urgent since the U.S. Food and Drug Administration (FDA) granted Pfizer and BioNTech’s coronavirus vaccine emergency use authorization on Dec.
-11. The short answer: Yes.
+The question has become more urgent since the U.S. Food and Drug Administration (FDA) granted Pfizer-BioNTech vaccine full approval on August 23.
+The short answer: Yes.
 An employer can make a vaccination a requirement if you want to continue working there.
 But there are significant exceptions for potential concerns related to any disability you may have and for religious beliefs that prohibit vaccinations.
 But now, with many Americans still hesitant to get vaccinated even as the delta variant spreads, more employers are telling workers they either need to be vaccinated or comply with a rigorous regiment of testing, wearing masks and practicing physical distancing if they want to return to work.
 Refusal to be vaccinated could lead to job loss and also make a person ineligible for unemployment benefits.

 On Dec.
 16, the Equal Employment Opportunity Commission (EEOC) confirmed that a COVID-19 vaccination requirement by itself would not violate Americans with Disabilities Act (ADA).
 That law prohibits employers from conducting some types of medical examinations.
 On May 28, the EEOC reaffirmed that employers can require workers who are returning to offices to be vaccinated for COVID-19.